 Transition into the Read Aloud using Letter Detective to introduce the book.

-- Introduce the book, If You Give a Pig a Party byLaura Numeroff. - Give each child an opportunity to find the letter Pp on the front cover of the book, using a Magnifying Glass.
+- Introduce the book, If You Give a Pig a Party by Laura Numeroff. - Pp on the front cover of the book, using a Magnifying Glass.

 The title of our story today is If You Give a Pig a Party.